avaisan/parkrun-statistics/readme.md

 2. Add these secrets to GitHub repo:
 - AWS_ROLE_ARN (see output from oidc-role.yml)
 - AWS_ACCOUNT_ID
-- FRONTEND_BUCKET
-- CLOUDFRONT_ID
-- HOSTED_ZONE_ID
 As repo variable, add domain name (e.g. yourdomain.com).
+You need to have manually set up domain first.

+GitHub Actions will update other secrets based on CDK stack outputs.

 3. Push changes to main branch - observe pipelines triggering.
 Run `deploy-infra.yml` first so you have infrastructure.
-Then `deploy-frontend` have something to push into.
+Then `deploy-api` and `deploy-frontend` have something to push into.

-Once infrastructure is provisioned and frontend pipeline has run, the website is accessible in the CloudFront URL.

 ### Environments
 Cloud environments are managed via context in `cdk.json`.
 As template, dev and prod are configured.